fabiocaccamo/django-maintenance-mode/README.md

 #the template that will be shown by the maintenance-mode page
 MAINTENANCE_MODE_TEMPLATE = '503.html'

+#the path of the function that will return the template context -> 'myapp.mymodule.myfunction'
+MAINTENANCE_MODE_TEMPLATE_CONTEXT = None
 ```
 Add **maintenance_mode.urls** to ``urls.py`` if you want superusers able to set maintenance_mode using urls.